pcaston/OpenPeerPower.github.io/source/_docs/configuration/yaml.markdown

 ---
 title: "YAML"
-description: "Details about YAML to configure Home Assistant."
+description: "Details about YAML to configure Open Peer Power."
 redirect_from: /getting-started/yaml/
 ---

-Home Assistant uses the [YAML](https://yaml.org/) syntax for configuration.
+ Open Peer Power uses the [YAML](https://yaml.org/) syntax for configuration.
 YAML might take a while to get used to but is really powerful in allowing you to express complex configurations.

-For integrations that you want to use in Home Assistant, you add code in your `configuration.yaml` file to specify its settings.
+For integrations that you want to use in Open Peer Power, you add code in your `configuration.yaml` file to specify its settings.
 This especially applies to integrations that are not yet available to configure through the UI.

 The following example entry assumes that you would like to set up the [notify component](/integrations/notify) with the [pushbullet platform](/integrations/pushbullet).